TZstatsADS/Fall2016-proj1-grp14/README.md

 **Contribution statement**:
 + Tian Sheng:
 	+ Divided the analysis process into two layers: geographical layer and multivariate analysis layer
-	+ Lised questions, cleaned and integrated data of the House-related part
+	+ Cleaned and integrated data of the House-related part
 	+ Created a new variable named HCR and analyzed its relationship with other variables
 + Jiwen You:
 	+ Completed the household income analysis section